safanabakk/ISGDA/README.md

 # ISGDA Overview
 - We created an inductive, supervised method of rare disease diagnosis using knowledge-enhanced learning.
 - This method is inherently inductive as it is based on the phenotype ontology (Upheno).
+- A supervised signal (in Graph 4) is applied, to ensure that the performance is best.
+This signal tells the model what it needs to learn, rather than leaving it to guess what is important.
 - It is a ranking approach that produces scores for gene-disease associations.
 Therefore, for our query 'D', 'G' is ranked.

 # Dependencies